Energy transition Living Lab

 APPLICATION

-In the first year, there were four seminars where students primarily learned about innovative energy solutions and acquired fundamental skills for completing their group assignments, which involved designing photovoltaic panels for selected municipal buildings (including the demo building), along with other related solutions like electric car chargers, among others.
-The second year of seminars is currently in the planning stage and will concentrate on sustainability and circularity within the building industry.
-The assignment will involve the creative use of reclaimed materials from the demo building.
+During the first year, four seminars were organised to introduce students to innovative energy solutions and to support group work focused on practical applications.
+Students developed design proposals for photovoltaic panels on selected municipal buildings, including the demonstration building, and explored complementary solutions such as electric vehicle charging.
+The second year of seminars is currently being prepared and will focus on sustainability and circularity in the building sector.
+The planned assignments will involve the creative reuse of materials recovered from the demonstration building.

 POTENTIAL IMPACT